Di0LustarOfc350/Di0LustarOfc350/README.md

-## Aqui quem fala é a Star, seja bwem vindo!
+## Aqui quem fala é a Star, seja bem vindo!

 **Di0LustarOfc350/Di0LustarOfc350** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.